Dan Lepard: Biography

-In 1992 Dan became a pastry chef for Alastair Little in Soho, London even though he had no formal training.
+In 1992 Lepard became a pastry chef for Alastair Little in Soho, London even though he had no formal training.
 He then worked for David Hockney as a chef in both London and Los Angeles.
 He started working as a baker and consultant at Baker & Spice Bakery in 1997.
-At his time at Baker & Spice he worked with Sami Tamimi (chef), Yotam Ottolenghi (head pastry chef), and Jim Webb (head viennoiserie chef).
-Tamimi, Ottolenghi and Webb along with Noam Bar later teamed up to start Ottolenghi's deli's and restaurants, and Dan helped advise the team on the bread for their bakeries.

-He has founded bakeries for Fergus Henderson at St John, John Torode at Mezzo, Tony Kitous at Levant and Giorgio Locatelli at Locanda Locatelli and Zafferano.
+At his time at Baker & Spice he worked with Sami Tamimi, Yotam Ottolenghi, and Jim Webb (head viennoiserie chef).
+Lepard has founded bakeries for Fergus Henderson at St John, John Torode at Mezzo, Tony Kitous at Levant and Giorgio Locatelli at Locanda Locatelli and Zafferano.

-In 2003, he was the winner of the Outstanding Contribution to London Restaurants at the London Restaurant Awards.
+In 2003 Lepard was the winner of the Outstanding Contribution to London Restaurants at the London Restaurant Awards.
 In 2012, he created the pop-up bakery The Loaf in a Box in San Sebastián, Spain.
-It ran from July to September and served as an arena for all those who love bread to debate and eat fantastic produce.

-In 2012 UK supermarket chain Sainsbury's launched a baking website with Dan where he has a regular Q&A slot.

-Writing career

-From September 2005 through to September 2013 he wrote a weekly baking column in The Guardian called How to Bake.
-His column has been very popular drawing a broad fanbase of eager home bakers.
-Dan's recipes can also be found on the BBC Food website and he is the baking guru for Mumsnet.com.